netoisc/onpremise/README.md

 ## First login

 1. Once the playbook completes successfully, you'll be able to login to the application.
-Use the following credentials
+Use the following credentials:

+     ```
      admin@admin.com
      admin
+     ```
      > Make sure you select `Remember me` option

 1. You'll be asked to change your password immediately.
 Provide the old password and a new one, then click `Change password`.